Chemical Safety Audit Checklists

 Published March 26th, 2020

 A chemical safety audit checklist is a tool used in evaluating systems in place that manages hazardous chemicals.
 Performing chemical safety audits ensure that systems in place follow best practices and are adequate and effective.
 This tool can also be used to ensure compliance with local regulations in the proper handling of hazardous chemicals.

 Why Proper Management of Hazardous Chemicals is Important

 Proper handling, storage and disposal of hazardous chemicals in the workplace can help reduce exposure to toxic materials and related workplace incidents.
 Without proper controls and training in place, exposure to chemicals can cause burns, respiratory illnesses, and cancer as well as fire and explosion-related injuries.
-Any industry that handles hazardous chemicals needs to be aware of safety practices, common harmful chemicals include paints, disinfectants, glues, heavy metals, pesticides, and petroleum products.
-Regular worksite inspections can help identify gaps in the handling, storage, and disposal of hazardous chemicals and help prevent incidents before they occur.
+Any industry that handles hazardous chemicals needs to be aware of safety practices and common harmful chemicals including (but is not limited to) paints, disinfectants, glues, heavy metals, pesticides, and petroleum products.
+Regular chemical safety audits can help identify gaps in the handling, storage, and disposal of hazardous chemicals and help prevent incidents before they occur.

 Overexposure to chemical substances may cause acute or chronic health damages.
 Follow these general tips to protect yourself from chemical hazards.

 - Keep containers tightly closed when not in use.

 - As much as possible minimize your exposure to a chemical substance.